 Icon Icon Name Description • Target Incoming Call (animation supported) - A call is coming into the keypanel and the animation toggles the target every half second.
-Extended Call (animation not supported) - The extended call tally is generated when the key is on for a predetermined amount of time.
-In English intercoms, five (5) seconds pass before the tally begins, while in Japanese intercoms, two (2) seconds must pass Red Star Trunk In-Use (animation not supported) Trunk Busy (animation supported) - The trunk is busy.
-The animation toggles the star on/off every quarte second.
-Black Star IFB/ISO In Use (animation not supported) IFB/ISO Busy (animated) - The IFB/ISO is busy.
-The animation toggles the start on/off every quarter of a second.
-W Orange Wave PL In-Use (animation not supported) Gray Gear General In-Use (animation not supported) - Used in Japanese intercoms.
+Extended Call (animation not supported)- The extended call tally is generated when the key is on for a predetermined amount of time.
+In English intercoms, five (5) seconds pass before the tally begins, while in Japanese intercoms, two (2) seconds must pass 4 Red Star Trunk In-Use (animation not supported) ጥ Trunk Busy (animation supported) - The trunk is busy.
+The animation toggles the star on/ off every quarter of a second.
+1 Black Star IFB/ISO In Use (animation not supported) IFB/ISO Busy (animated) - The IFB/ISO is busy.
+The animation rotates the start on/off every quarter of a second.
+W. Orange Wave PL In-Use (animation not supported) Gray Gear General In-Use (animation not supported) - Used in Japanese intercoms.
 This tally is used to show when other keypanels are doing an action on the keypanel.
 In a Japanese intercom, if your panel is in-use (i.e., you turn on a talk key to anybody), and I have your assignment on my keypanel, the assignment on my keypanel displays the General In-Use tally, even though we are not talking to each other.
-8 Red Phone TIF Ringing (animation supported) - The handset vibrates in the animation.
-8 Yellow Phone TIF Offhook (animation supported) - The TIF key is active.
-The phone slow flashes every half second.
-A Exclamation Available for UPL Tally (animation supported) - The animation is a slow flash every half second. • Heart Available for UPL Tally (animation supported) - The animation is a slow flash every half second.
-0 Question Available for UPL Tally (animation supported) - The animation is a slow flash every half second.
-Pu Flag Available for UPL Tally (animation supported) - The animation is a slow flash every half second.
-2 Person Available for UPL Tally (animation supported) - The animation is a slow flash every half second. & Link Available for UPL Tally (animation supported) - The animation is a slow flash every half second.
-Car Available for UPL Tally (animation supported) - The animation is a slow flash every half second.
-1 Lightening Bolt Available for UPL Tally (animation supported) - The animation is a slow flash every half second.
-A House Available for UPL Tally (animation supported) - The animation is a slow flash every half second.